Learn

 Where does liquidity come from in a decentralized exchange?

-Decentralized protocols do not rely on centralized market makers like Coinbase.
+Decentralized protocols do not rely on centralized market makers.
 Instead, protocols like Uniswap rely on liquidity pools, where users can contribute their own cryptocurrency that can be used as liquidity in trades.

-For example, let’s say that you own ETH and wBTC.
-Instead of simply holding your cryptocurrencies, you can place them into a liquidity pool where investors can swap ETH for wBTC and vice versa.
-In return, you’ll receive transaction fees from these swaps.
+For example, if you own ETH and USDC, you can deposit both into a liquidity pool where investors can swap ETH for USDC and vice versa.
+In return, you'll receive a share of the transaction fees.

 How do liquidity pools determine the mix of different assets?